-OF TRANSACTIONS

-The voluntary carbon market is taking off...
+OF TRANSACTIONS The voluntary carbon market is taking off...

-• \$1.985 bn of carbon credit transactions on the voluntary market in 2021, which is 4x more than in 2020 (Ecosystem Marketplace).

-- \$4 per tonne is the average price of carbon credits on the market, considering all categories; \$2.25 per tonne in 2020 (Ibid.). - ... driven by naturebased carbon credits - 46% of credits exchanged are related to forestry and land use, or \$1.327 bn (Ibid.). - 227.7 MtCO2: potential emissions avoided, reduced, or offset by nature-based carbon credits exchanged in 2021 (Ibid.). - 277% growth in CCB credits certified by Verra for their positive benefits for local communities and biodiversity.

-Carbon removal credits still in the embryo stage

-- 3% of pure removal projects among the credits emitted in 2021 (Carbon Direct). - 0 sustainable carbon removal projects involving long-term carbon sequestration (Ibid.).
+• \$1.985 bn of carbon credit transactions on the voluntary market in 2021, which is 4x more than in 2020 (Ecosystem Marketplace). • \$4 per tonne is the average price of carbon credits on the market, considering all categories; \$2.25 per tonne in 2020 (Ibid.) ... driven by naturebased carbon credits • 46% of credits exchanged are related to forestry and land use, or \$1.327 bn (Ibid.). • 227.7 MtCO2: potential emissions avoided, reduced, or offset by nature-based carbon credits exchanged in 2021 (Ibid.). • 277% growth in CCB credits certified by Verra for their positive benefits for local communities and biodiversity.
+Carbon offset credits still in the embryo stage • 3% of pure offset projects among the credits emitted in 2021 (Carbon Direct). • 0 sustainable carbon offset projects involving long-term carbon sequestration (Ibid.).
+READ MORE IN THE REPORT TRENDS MARKET STANDARDIZATION • October 2021: The Integrity Council for Voluntary Carbon Markets develops Core Carbon Principles (CCPs), a "meta-standard" for certification of highquality, transparent carbon credits (IC-VCM). • October 2021: SBTi publishes the "Corporate Net-Zero Standard" to assess corporate net-zero strategies. • June 2022: The Voluntary Carbon Markets Integrity Initiative launches a Claim Code of Practice to regulate the credibility and integrity of net-zero claims (VCMI).
+CASE STUDIES TANZANIA • Yaeda Valley: By protecting their land and wildlife, local populations obtain income through the carbon compensation mechanism.
+SIGNALS

-MARKET STANDARDIZATION

-- October 2021: The Integrity Council for Voluntary Carbon Markets develops Core Carbon Principles (CCPs), a "meta-standard" for certification of high-quality, transparent carbon credits (IC-VCM). - October 2021: SBTi publishes the "Corporate Net-Zero Standard" to assess corporate net-zero strategies. - June 2022: The Voluntary Carbon Markets Integrity Initiative launches a Claim Code of Practice to regulate the credibility and integrity of net-zero claims (VCMI).

-CARBON FARMING • In South Africa, AgriCarbon certifies dairy farms' emissions reductions
+CARBON FARMING • In South Africa, AgriCarbon certifies dairy farms' emissions reductions.